 There are also health benefits associated with desexing.
 Desexing actually reduces the risk of cancers in both males and females, as well as other life threatening conditions such as pyometra.

 With the large number of strays and abandoned animals euthanised every year we recommend you desex your pet.
 Maximum benefits are achieved if desexing is done at a young age.

-At Lake Road Vet Clinic we only use state of the art anaesthetics and our local Wagga Wagga vets are very experienced in desexing surgery – your pet will be in the safest of hands.
+At Lake Road Vet Hospital we only use state of the art anaesthetics and our local Wagga Wagga vets are very experienced in desexing surgery – your pet will be in the safest of hands.

 Our friendly staff can give you more information about the appropriate time to desex your pet and discuss how to prepare your pet for the surgery – call Lake Road Vet Hospital today.